Shake It Out: Release and remixes

 Phil Udell of State magazine concluded that the remix "certainly does add a new dimension to what's already a great track, it's still very much the latter who dominates.
 We'd have like to hear more of The Weeknd himself, but there's still no doubt that this will up his stock no end…" A writer of New York magazine wrote: "anyway, the result is not that creepy!
 Fans of Florence's uptempo original may be weirded out by the moody, heavily filtered take; meanwhile, Weeknd devotees may be a little disappointed to learn that Tesfaye doesn't sing on the track.
 But let's meet in the middle here: The Weeknd gets his woozy beats and whistling, but Florence keeps her vocals.
 The result is a sneakily listenable track that should make everyone at your folk-R&B-fusion meet-up group reasonably happy.
 And there is, of course, always the original to fall back on."
 Carrie Battan of Pitchfork Media said:

 "The original version of Florence and the Machine's new single is characteristically anthemic-- the huge drum hits and Florence Welch's full-bodied voice sound like a cinematic peptalk.
 But the trademark moody touches from the Weeknd on the remixed version unearth the song's despairing core.
 The pace is slackened, chorus muddied, and big, echoing caves are carved into the instrumentation.
 Abel Tesfaye's falsetto is nowhere to be found, but it doesn't matter-- he could've easily written these words himself.
 "I like to keep my issues strong/ It's always darkest before the dawn," Welch sings.
 And after a few listens, it begins to sound like she and the tortured, drugged-out Tesfaye have a few things in common."

 Critical reception

+"Still, 'Shake It Out' will definitely be the 'Dog Days Are Over' this time around.
+Florence Welch navigates through pulsing organs and a maze of clichés, adding her own dark twist to the familiar sayings ('I’m always dragging that horse around… Tonight I’m gonna bury that horse in the ground').
+The song culminates in an ecstatic, explosive chorus, encouraging you to shake off that 'devil on your back.'
+It's a joyous, life-affirming single that hits all the right notes, both musically and emotionally.
+Hope you all enjoy this song; you’ll be hearing it about a thousand more times over the next year."